 Logan County, KY is located just southeast of Bowling Green on the Tennessee border, and is a great place to live, work, and relax.
 With a pleasant climate, loads of outdoor activities, and a heavy dose of Kentucky hospitality, Logan County is the type of place where you'll feel like part of the community from the moment you move into your new home.
 It's also a place with a truly remarkable history, named for influential Revolutionary War veteran Benjamin Logan and is the site of a duel involving Andrew Jackson, who would later go on to serve two terms as President of the United States.
 Past and present meet in the fascinating, friendly towns of Logan County.
-Start shopping for Logan County, KY real estate.

 The estimated population of Logan County checks in at 26,867, and the majority live in areas classified as rural.
 Residents here enjoy a very low cost of living, to go along with competitive median income and home value averages.
 A strong majority of Logan County residents live in family homes, and the community has a very neighborly atmosphere.
 Russellville is the county seat of Logan County, and is home to just under 7,000 of the county's residents.
 The Logan County Chamber of Commerce plays a very active role in civic life.
 In addition to supporting local businesses, the Chamber offers plenty of useful resources to help you get comfortable in your new hometown.
 Architecture in the area ranges from classic colonial homes to new construction set on peaceful, wooded lots.
 Browse Logan County homes for sale by city.